 Twice as Tasty

 Of course, all of your late tomatoes won’t ripen—and that’s not a bad thing.
 Green tomatoes are delicious and can be eaten and even preserved in far more ways than you can imagine.
 This month, I’ll share some of my favorite green tomato and other end-of-season recipes.
-You’ll be tempted to pull green tomatoes off the vine for fried green tomatoes and fresh salsa long before the weather turns.
+You’ll be tempted to pull green tomatoes off the vine for Fried Green Tomatoes and fresh salsa long before the weather turns.
 Once your ripening boxes are full, green tomatoes that won’t fit are perfect for pickles and chutney.
-Fall also inspires recipes that use other late-season vegetables, such as cabbage and potatoes.
+Fall also inspires recipes that use other late-season vegetables, such as cabbage.
 All this and more will be on Twice as Tasty this month.
 See you next week!

 Like what you’ve learned here?
 Each month’s posts are wrapped up in a downloadable, printable PDF version that you can get delivered straight to your inbox by becoming a Twice as Tasty subscriber.
 You can also sign up to receive weekly email notification of the latest posts on the blog.
 Click here to subscribe.